 In most large companies, the customer service department is strictly for complaint resolution.
-They are usually relegated to the bottom of the corporate structure pyramid because they’re seen as some kind of a clerical call center.
-They’re the ones who answer the 800 number complaints and comments, and they’re the ones who are expected to solve customer problems “down” at their level.
+Companies usually relegate customer service to the bottom of the corporate structure pyramid because they’re seen as some kind of a clerical call center.
+They’re the ones who answer the 800 number complaints and comments.
+And they’re the ones who are expected to solve customer problems “down” at their level.

 In the top-down structure of the classic pyramid company, production and marketing have a higher status than sales and customer service.
 Products are pushed down to the salespeople to sell.
 And if any complaints try to come back up, you guessed it, they are kept down by the customer service people.

 Some companies actually rate their customer service people by how few complaints escalate up to management.
 We think this limited view of the customer service is not only unfair, but it’s unprofitable, wasteful, and ultimately unwise.